sajeetharan/SajeeWeb/blog/2018/01/2018-01-31-build-a-web-api-with-net-core-using-cli-tools/index.md

 ---
-title: "Build a web API with .NET Core using CLI Tools"
+title: Build a web API with .NET Core using CLI Tools
-utcDate: "2018-01-31"
+Date: '2018-01-31'
 categories:
-  - "asp-net-core"
+  - asp-net-core
-  - "developer"
+  - developer
-  - "visualstudio"
+  - visualstudio
 tags:
-  - "azure"
+  - azure
-  - "c"
+  - c
-  - "cli"
+  - cli
-  - "crossplatform"
+  - crossplatform
-  - "dotnet"
+  - dotnet
-  - "mac"
+  - mac
-  - "microsoft"
+  - microsoft
-  - "netcore"
+  - netcore
-  - "vscode"
+  - vscode
+utcDate: '2025-04-24T09:52:37.489Z'
 ---

 In this blog i will start with an introduction to .NET Core CLI tools with an example of how to create a web API using the CLI tools provided with .NET Core.
 At the end we will set up a solution grouping an API project and a test project.
 Let's dive into the steps,